Murder of Daniel Morgan: IOPC assessment of the DMIP report

-Media investigations
+Media depictions

 Podcast

 In May 2016, Morgan's murder became the subject of a 10-part podcast presented by Peter Jukes, Untold: The Daniel Morgan Murder which topped the UK iTunes podcast chart.
 The following year, Jukes co-wrote a book with Alastair Morgan titled Untold: the Daniel Morgan Murder Exposed, which featured new revelations about the case.

 Channel 4 documentary

 Murder in the Car Park, a three-part Channel 4 documentary about the murder was first broadcast on UK television on 15 June 2020, ahead of the results of an independent inquiry.

+Drama

+David Cook's investigation was dramatised in the 2025 ITV series about the News International phone hacking scandal, The Hack, with Robert Carlyle as DCS Cook.

+Civil legal claim by Morgan’s family

+In December 2021 Morgan’s family issued a legal claim against the Metropolitan police alleging misfeasance in a public office and breaches of the Human Rights Act.
+In July 2023 it was announced that the family had reached an agreement for a financial settlement with the Met, which admitted liability for errors and corruption.
+The terms of the settlement were confidential, at the request of the family.